Diane Sinclair: Early life

 Born in Brooklyn, New York, Sinclair was the daughter of Max Rosen and Sylvia Morrison Rosen, who met as actors in amateur plays.

 As a child, she performed on the Horn and Hardart Children's hour radio show and danced in shows at summer resorts in the Catskills.

 Career

 Sinclair began her Broadway career at age 18 in 1939.
-She danced and acted in many Broadway shows and tours, including starring as Ariel in The Tempest on tour (1945), and was featured with Gene Kelly in Pal Joey on Broadway (1940–41).
+She danced and acted in many Broadway shows and tours, including in The Tempest on tour (1945), credited as Diana Sinclair, and was featured with Gene Kelly in Pal Joey on Broadway (1940–41).

-Her Broadway credits include Happy as Larry as Lachesis (1950); As the Girls Go as Miss Swenson (1948–50); Sons o' Fun as Little Nell and Ensemble (1941–43) and Too Many Girls (1939–40).
+Her Broadway credits include Happy as Larry as Lachesis (1950); As the Girls Go as Ensemble and understudy to Miss Swenson (1948–50); Sons o' Fun as Little Nell and Ensemble (1941–43) and Too Many Girls (1939–40).

 Television

 Sinclair became a regular on the TV variety shows of the 1950s, usually starring with longtime dance partner Ken Spaulding.
-She was a regular on The Dave Garroway Show from 1953–54, and made a number of appearances on The Ed Sullivan Show.
-She also danced on the Jack Paar and Paul Winchell shows.
+She was a regular on The Dave Garroway Show from 1953 to 1954, and made a number of appearances on The Ed Sullivan Show.
+She also danced on the Jack Paar show.
+She and Spaulding formed a dance team on Paul Winchell's program.
 Life Magazine pictured her on its cover on January 25, 1954.